CV.

 Creative Technologist

-Google Creative Lab (Google via Adecco, 2016-present)
+Google Creative Lab (Google via Adecco, June-November 2016)

 • Accessible UX Research and Design at Google's Creative Lab